perladvent/perldotcom/content/article/quoting-the-shell.md

 	}
 ```

 How much work was this to get right?
 Hardly any.
 It's annoying to do this little bit more, but it's much less painful than a bunch of support tickets or angry mobs at your desk.

-Remember, it doesn't matter how rare the edge case is; it matters how damaging it is.
+Remember, it doesn't matter as much how rare the edge case is; it matters how damaging it is.
 Some things I can't control, but this situation is not one of those things.
 A couple minutes here saves lots of time and money later.

 ### Capturing output with modules

-I could do the same thing with the core module [IPC::Open3](https://metacpan.org/pod/IPC::Open3):
+I can run external commands with arguments with the core module [IPC::Open3](https://metacpan.org/pod/IPC::Open3):

 ```perl
 use IPC::Open3;